Skip to main content

 • Warfarin reversal strategies include: fresh frozen plasma (FFP), vitamin K, prothrombin complex concentrates (PCC): (3 Factor PCC, non-activated 4 Factor PCC and activated 4F Factor PCC)

-• Kcentra®, Prothrombin Complex Concentrate (Human), is the only FDA-approved 4F-PCC for warfarin-related reversal in the setting of acute major bleeding and need for urgent surgery or procedure in adult patients.
+• Kcentra®, Prothrombin Complex Concentrate (Human), is an FDA-approved 4F-PCC for warfarin-related reversal in the setting of acute major bleeding and need for urgent surgery or procedure in adult patients.

 4 connected green hexagons with text about factors to consider when selecting reversal agent